 Pre-heat oven to 350 F. Spray a 9" x 13" oven-proof baking dish with non-stick cooking spray.

-In a food processor bowl, combine 2 cups flour, ¼ cup sugar, 1 cup butter and ½ teaspoon salt.
-Pulse until butter is evenly distributed and mixture resembles coarse crumbs.
+In a food processor bowl, pulse to blend 2 cups flour, ¼ cup sugar and ½ teaspoon salt.
+Add the butter and pulse until it is evenly distributed and mixture resembles coarse crumbs.

-Spread mixture evenly in the baking dish.
-Bake for 15 minutes or just until lightly browned.
+Spread mixture and press it evenly with the back of a spoon onto the baking dish.
+Bake for about 10 minutes or just until lightly browned.

 Place eggs, lemon juice, flour, sugar and salt in food processor bowl and pulse for a few seconds until completely blended.